apache/guacamole-client/doc/guacamole-frontend-extension-example/README.md

 # Frontend Extension Example

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1 using the following commands
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1 using the following steps:

 ```bash
 # Create a new minimal Angular project